radroid/shad-edit/docs/catalog-components.md

 ## Catalog Component Workflow

-This guide explains how curated shadcn/ui components flow from the catalog into projects and the marketplace.
+This guide explains how curated shadcn/ui components flow from the catalog into projects, the guest editor, and the marketplace.

 ### 1. Compose a Catalog Entry